whippet-code/saveMe/README.md

 Single input box - search for book title and allow selection from that.

-FInal step link to firebase DB to save the list. (live updates)
+Final step link to firebase DB to save the list. (live updates)